 The road to making '13 Seconds in Kent State' - The development of a LIVE PERFORMANCE online drama

-I'd seen the images of the events of Kent State, May 4th, 1970, but never really understood exactly what had happened there or why.
+At some point in my youth, I had seen the images of the events of Kent State, May 4th, 1970, but never really understood exactly what had happened there or why.
 Who knew that one day, I would end up tackling the subject head on?
-Next Sunday will see the first live performance of the first part of our contribution to that story. (there's five parts in all) To understand the path that led me to write this drama and to it coming to be performed online by The Outcasts, (big love to Dickon 'Helicopter' Tolson, who runs this band of actors with me) we have to go back to 2002/2003.
+April of 2021 saw the broadcast of our first live performance of the first part of our contribution to that story. (there's five parts in all) To understand the path that led me to write this drama and to it coming to be performed online by The Outcasts, (big love to Dickon 'Helicopter' Tolson, who runs this band of actors with me) we have to go back to 2002/2003.
 At that time, I was pretty exhausted, had just finished the stage production of The Victoria Climbie Inquiry, a demanding show and during which, unknown to my cast, I was extremely ill.
 Having battled a cancer related illness, there was a real sense at the time, that the next production, whatever I choose, might turn out to be my last.
-So back then I was choosing subjects that I was passionate about, wanting to tell stories that I thought would make some useful contribution to society, thinking that they would perhaps be my epitaph.
+So back then I was choosing subjects that I was passionate about, wanting to tell stories that I thought would make some useful contribution to society, thinking that each, would perhaps be my final epitaph.
 It sounds so weird to say that now, but that was why I chose subjects I thought were important and didn't try and write a play about 30 somethings in relationships (There was certainly enough of those being written by other eager playwrights, no one needed another one from me!)

 (The 1980s Kent State movie, starring among others, Keith Gordon as Jeff Miller, seen here on the far right.)

-I won't go into huge detail about the events of the day in question here, because you have good old Uncle Google to assist you there, but between Alan's website, conversations with him, Robert Kelner, Dean Khaler (one of the survivors) and one with Elaine Holstein which I had completely forgotten about (more on my fun memory abilities in a moment!!!)
+I won't go into huge detail about the events of May 4th here, because you have good old Uncle Google to assist you there, but between Alan's website, conversations with him, Robert Kelner, Dean Khaler (one of the survivors) and one with Elaine Holstein, and others, which I had completely forgotten about (more on my fun memory abilities in a moment!!!)
 I had several sources of key research.
-Although Kelner's book was helpful in identifying the key players of this side of the story, it lacked many key elements for me and I still had endless questions for Robert and Alan, as only very small sections of the courtroom testimony were included in Joe Kelner's book.
-Alan was able to give me several personal anecdotes which made the incidents and characters feel more real in my screenplay.
+Although Kelner's book was helpful in identifying the key players of this side of the story, it lacked many key elements for me and I still had endless questions for Robert and Alan, as only very small sections of the courtroom testimony were included in the text.
+Alan was able to give me several personal anecdotes from the trial, including the time he confronted the Governor in the bathroom, which made the incidents and characters feel more real in my screenplay.
 Keith also gave me a longer list of cuts and suggested alternative approaches to some of the scenes.
 All extremely beneficial as the work began to take shape.
 After around nine drafts, I felt the script was in decent shape and it went out to several people.
 We even tried to get my all time favourite actor, Gene Hackman attached to play Joseph Kelner, whom Joe thought was the perfect choice to play him and told me so.
-Keith wrote to Oliver Stone on my behalf and recommended he read it and give me a meeting.
-Despite this extremely kind intro, I couldn't get past the first gate keeper at his company and all other meetings I had in LA went nowhere.
+Keith wrote to Oliver Stone on my behalf and recommended he read it and give me a meeting while I was in LA.
+Despite this extremely kind intro, I couldn't get past the first gate keeper at his company and all the other meetings I had in LA went nowhere.
 Ultimately the script sat on my old PC back home, and returned to the UK empty handed, despite giving the project my best shot, I just didn't have the connections to get it made, nor a decent agent to back me.
 I have to confess, I left LA, feeling somewhat disheartened.

 (The Guard move out to disperse the student protest rally - May 4th Associated Press)

 Having spent so much time writing the script, back in the UK, I decided to do a table read of it.
 I think this took place sometime in 2004 but it may have been 2005.
 The only reason I know this reading happened at all is because I found the original cast list for all those who took part in it and my subsequent notes on the changes and edits to the script in an old folder, from my old PC.
 My friend Rada actor Sam Stuart took on the Joe Kelner role, and it evidently, according to my notes, was extremely valuable to hear the script out loud.
 Graham Fletcher-Cooke and Jason Flemyng also took part.
 How I wish I had filmed it but all I have is the cast list and my notes sadly.
 I was looking for another stage production to do at the time and have very vague recollections about intentions of trying to recreate the court case as a stage play but events in my own life were about to scupper those plans.
 In the interim, between trying to get my script seen, I took on another play, I think this was the summer of 2004.
 One that was supposed to be fun and a break from the serious stuff I normally handled.
-But by all accounts, fun it was not and friends that I confided in at the time filled in the blanks for me with this story.
+But by all accounts, fun it was not and friends that I confided in at the time filled in the blanks for me with this story which now, I will confess appears absent from my memory.
 A huge abscess in my brain had occurred during rehearsals of the play, I was directing called The East End of Chicago.
 It was The Cotton Club meets Bugsy Malone, I can barely remember the production at all, but a few months after its completion, the cause of the constant headaches I had during the production became evident.
 I had abscess in my brain the size of a golf ball.
 It caused a fit, then a stroke and I collapsed at home on Boxing Day of that year.
 I was in intensive care for 6 weeks and hospital for over 3 months.
-It was March by the time I got out.
-Frankly, I was lucky to come out at all and when I did, was so weak, I could barely stand and had dreadful insomnia which lasted for years afterwards.
-One memory I do have of this time, was of coming out of my initial coma to find none other than actor Jason Flemyng sitting on the end of the bed with a bacon butty for me saying 'Go on Lance, get this down you and you'll be all right.'
-It did take a little more than that to recover but the fact that Jason, someone whom was as close a friend as he is now, took the time to do that, meant a great deal to me.
+It was March the following year by the time I got out and when I did, I was so weak I could barely walk up the street without getting dizzy..
+Frankly, I was lucky to come out at all and when I did I had dreadful insomnia which lasted for years afterwards and is still a constant problem.
+One memory I do have of this time, was of coming out of my initial coma to find none other than actor Jason Flemyng sitting on the end of the bed with a bacon butty for me in hand saying 'Go on Lance, get this down you and you'll be all right son.'
+It did take a little more than that to recover but the fact that Jason, someone whom wasn't back then as close a friend as he is now, took the time to do that, meant a great deal to me.
 I can't tell you too much about that time in my life, nor the years just before it, nor the year or two after it, as my memory of his whole decade has huge portions missing.
 After my release I noticed immediately my ability to retain short term memories was appalling and my balance was terrible and I had some later, more minor episodes, which just left even more gaps.
 I could even no longer stay on my skateboard (Not the biggest loss to human endeavours there!) and if I wasn't great at thinking, before speaking, when I went into hospital, when I came out, I found I said the first thing that came into my head all the time.
 I had in many ways, been outspoken before, but now, I literally had no filter.
 It might sound amusing to say this, but it wasn't, and this is a consequence of this whole episode that I have rarely, if ever discussed.
 In fact, this might be the first time I have ever mentioned it.
 I tried to find ways to adapt to this and also to re-train my brain to have an off switch so to speak.
 Saying what instantly came into one's head, could be deeply upsetting sometimes, (as much to others, as to myself) and to do otherwise, I really had to strain my brain, to try and just be myself, whatever myself, now in fact was, and this was so tiring all the time.
 This skill did not come easy and I decided directing and me, were, for then at least, probably at an end.
 There were other factors, but they're not important in the scheme of this story.
 I didn't direct again until 2010, and then apart from one brief foray, not again for nearly another decade, but I digress.
 This is why nothing with, 13 Seconds in Kent State, happened back when I first wrote it.

-(Keith Gordon & his wife, myself and actress Sherri Howard (from Scorpion King) in LA I think around 2004 but I am not sure exactly)
+(Keith Gordon & his wife Rachel Griffin, myself and actress Sherri Howard (from Scorpion King) in LA I think around 2004 but I am not sure exactly)